By Patrick Gebhardt • Nov 29, 2017

 #7: “I suppose the firewall is blocking me.”

-This amateurish assessment is similar to “I really don’t know what a firewall does but I like the word, so I just throw it in there as a sort of garnish.”
+This amateurish assessment is similar to “I don’t know what a firewall does but I really like the word.”

 Your admin’s workplace is a spot where sitting still and looking at an empty screen might be a sign that hard work is taking place, and that it would be a really bad time to interrupt (also referred to as "thinking").
 So, remember, those unappreciated heroes, whose unseen endeavors make our workplace function, are busy, even when it doesn’t look that way.